Choosing a Plan

 Once you’ve selected plans to consider, compare the Summaries of Benefits and Coverage for each.
 You’ll see at a glance the costs for routine doctor visits, specialist care, and hospitalization, among other details.
 Some of the most important items to compare include the following:

 The deductible is the amount that you must pay out-of-pocket before most benefits become available.
-The Medical Trust has plans that offer deductibles between $0 and $7,000 for in-network providers.
+The Medical Trust has plans that offer deductibles between $0 and $7,000 for network providers.
 Some plans have separate single and family deductibles, and some have deductibles that apply separately to network benefits and out-of-network benefits.
 Be sure to identify the deductible amounts that would apply to you in each of the plans.

 Most of the plans offered by the Medical Trust have an embedded deductible.